-Likelihood Impact I Risk Rating Inherent Risk 3 3 9 HIGH $ \clubsuit$ Current Risk 2 3 6 MEDIUM Current Controls A communica tions strategy is in place and is regu larly reviewed The Fund website is periodically updated.
-Member information guides are reviewed.
-The Fund has an annual meet ing aimed at all part icipating employ ers. • The Pension Fund Committee has representatives of the County Council, City Council, Nottinghamshire Local Authorities, Trade Unions, Scheduled and Admitted Bodies.
+Likelihood Impact Risk Rating Inherent Risk 3 3 9 HIGH \ Current Risk 2 3 6 MEDIUM \ Current Controls A communica A communications strategy is in place and is regularly reviewed.
+The Fund website is periodically updated.Member information guides are reviewed.
+The Fund has an annual meet ing aimed at all part cicipating employ ers.
+The Pension Fund Committee has representatives of the County Council, Cit Council, Nottinghamshire Local Authorities, Trade Unions, Scheduled and Admitted Bodies.
 Meetings are held regularly with employers within the Fund.
-District and City Council employers and other adhoc employer meetings take place as required A briefing for employers takes place in February or March each year in preparation for year end. - Benefit Illustrations are sent annually to contributing and deferred Fund members.
-Fund Annual report, prepared in accordance with statutory guidelines, is published on the website.
-Action Required Consider employer risk analyses to safeguard contributions to the Fund.
-Responsibility Group Manager Pension Manag · , Timescale On-going
+District and City Council employers and other adhoc employer meetings take place as required A briefing for employers takes place in February or March each year in preparation for year end.
+Benefit Illustra members. ations are sent a nnually to contributi ng and deferred l Fund Annual report, prepared in accordance with statutory guidelines, is published on the website.
+Action Required Consider emp oloyer risk analys es to safeguard cor tributions to the Fund.
+Responsibility Group Manager Pension Manag , Timescale On-going